BlackTowerEntertainment/animation-tools/README.md

 Utilities and tools to simplify development of HTML 5 games.

-Copyright 2014 Black Tower Entertainment LLC
+Copyright 2014 Black Tower Entertainment

  Animation Viewer